Tyra Banks On Why She Posted A Photo Of Her Son And Why She Wishes She Didn't

 "I pull over the gas station after they get the shot, I text his dad and I'm like, 'I've got to put this picture out before the paparazzi," Banks explains.
 "I don't want them to make money off our child and have the first picture.'
 So, I posted the damn picture."

-As good as her plan was, it didn't exactly work out in her favor.
+As good as her plan was, it didn't exactly work out in her favour.

 "The next day, there ain't no paparazzi pictures, 'cause mama knew how to hide that camera.
 She's a supermodel for a reason!" she jokes.
 "And so now his picture is out there and I didn't need it to be!"